7thsense/seventhsense/app/_posts/2016-01-27-email-marketing-lessons-for-startups.md

 <p>The list is not exhaustive by any means, but most of these mistakes are easily avoidable.
 Spend a bit of time and effort on sorting out these issues.
 See how email-marketing-nicely-done will help your startup grow at a brisk pace.</p>

 <p>Image Source:<br>http://www.businessnewsdaily.com/images/i/000/006/797/original/email-marketing-mistakes.jpg</p>

+<p><strong>Niraj Ranjan Rout</strong></p>
+<p>Niraj is the founder of Hiver (formerly GrexIt), an app the lets you share Gmail labels with other Gmail users.
+Niraj works on programming, customer support and sales, and also contributes to design and UI.
+He&apos;s a fusion music aficionado, loves to play the guitar when he can.</p>